jomrr/ansible-role-ca/README.md

 Ansible role for setting up a Certificate Authority with openssl.

-This roles sets up a 3-tier CA with openssl consisting of a Root CA, Intermediate CA and Component CA, Identity CA and Software CA.
+This roles sets up a 3-tier CA with openssl consisting of

+* Root CA
+  * Intermediate CA
+    * Component CA
+    * Identity CA
+    * Software CA

 It is mainly created for use with a Samba AD in personal environments.